kaustuvkunal/AutoML/README.md

 # AutoML
-Bots to Auto generate Baseline DataScience Model Notebook
+Bots to Auto generate Notebook for Baseline DataScience Model

 ## Introduction
 The phases of Data Science modeling process is largely fixed.